thuy-n/thuy-n.github.io/README.md

 - 📍 I'm currently studying at McGill University in Montreal, Canada.
 - 🌎 I’ve also lived in Geneva, Stockholm, and Ottawa before finding my way to this lovely city!
 - 🎧 I love listening to music and making oddly specific playlists.
+- 🥔 I won a potato race when I was younger.

 ## What I'm Thinking About...
 - Using AI to bridge the gaps in science communication and make scientific research more accessible to the public.